Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Prediction for Trajectories in Riemannian Manifolds

-Clearly, we may write where $W$ is a positive definite endomorphism satisfying $WW^T=S$ (in the Euclidean case represented by the Tikhonov matrix) on $T_\mu \M$.
-Now, fix $\lambda >0$.
-We seek to minimize $F_{\mu, \lambda S}$ with $\mu$ the expected value, $S$ the precision, i.e., inverse of the covariance $\Sigma$ of $b$, and a suitably chosen ridge parameter $\lambda$.
+Clearly, we may write the regularization term as where $W$ is a positive definite endomorphism with $WW^t=S$ (e.g. the unique positive definite symmetric root of $S$) on $T_\mu \M$. $\sqrt{\lambda}W$ is in the Euclidean case called Tikhonov matrix.
+We seek to minimize $F_{\lambda}$ with $\mu$ the expected value, $S$ the precision, i.e., the inverse of the covariance $\Sigma$ of $b$, and a suitable ridge parameter $\lambda$.